rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 `rvm install 1.9.3`

-**You also might be promoted to install [homebrew](http://brew.sh/).** If so, just hit ENTER to install it in the default `/user/local` directory.
+**You also might be prompted to install [homebrew](http://brew.sh/).** If so, just hit ENTER to install it in the default `/user/local` directory.
 Respond to additional prompts as needed.
 This step may take a few minutes.

 **Once complete, verify that Ruby 1.9.3 is the default by entering this command:**

 `ruby -v`

-The result should be something similar to:
+The result should be something similar to this:
 `ruby 1.9.3p551 (2014-11-13 revision 48407) [x86_64-darwin14.0.0]`